trisulnsm/dinodoc/trisuldocs/docs/ug/cg/retrofaq.md

 - What were the most voluminous flows ?

-Typically you would select an appropriate Retro Tool, type in the information you wish to seek and submit.
-Retro Q & A makes this whole process painless.
-The advantages :
+Typically you would select an appropriate Retro Tool, type in the information you wish to seek and submit for each analysis.
+But with Retro Q & A this whole process becomes painless.
+The advantages include,

 - Any time based analysis can be converted into a Question